RoneoOrg/jamstack.club/README.md

 (See [the Github documentation](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-another-users-repository) for details, and reach out if you're stuck somewhere!)
 2. Edit the file and click on "Propose changes" at the bottom.
 3. Submit the Pull Request.
 4. You're done!
 Yes, the Screenshot and the Demo page, the Github Stars.. everything is generated automatically!

 ## How does it work?

 Each theme is described in a Markdown file.
 (See [this example](https://raw.githubusercontent.com/RoneoOrg/jamstack.club/main/content/theme/hugo-restaurant.md) to get an idea).

-The website is then automatically build with [Hugo](https://gohugo.io) and [a few JS scripts](https://github.com/RoneoOrg/jamstack.club/tree/main/scripts) automates the creation of the Github stats and generate a screenshot.
+The website is built with [Hugo](https://gohugo.io) and [a few JS scripts](https://github.com/RoneoOrg/jamstack.club/tree/main/scripts) automate the creation of the Github stats and generate a screenshot.

-A [dedicated page](https://jamstack.club/theme/hugo-restaurant/) is created for each theme, along with [a Demo page](https://jamstack.club/demo/theme/hugo-restaurant/), embedding the URL filled out in the Markdown file.
+A [dedicated page](https://jamstack.club/theme/hugo-restaurant/) is created for each theme, along with [a Demo page](https://jamstack.club/demo/theme/hugo-restaurant/), embedding the Demo URL filled out in the Markdown file.

-The index is updated, still automatically, and the website is published, hosted by [Netlify](https://www.netlify.com/), at [Jamstack.club](https://jamstack.club).
+The index is updated, still automatically, and the website is published, hosted by [Netlify](https://www.netlify.com/), landing at [Jamstack.club](https://jamstack.club).

 ## Develop Locally